How to Add Xdebug to the Official Docker WordPress Image

 Nginx proxy Docker container always needs to be started first.
 Other Docker containers (for WordPress and other projects running behind the proxy) should be started after the proxy.
 This is because the Docker container for proxy creates our networks (frontend-wpd in the example above).
 Other containers join these networks.
 If other production containers are started while the networks (they need to join) do not exist yet, you’ll get an error.

-4.2.2 Adding Additional docker-compose File for Our WordPress Project
+4.2.2 Adding an Additional Compose File to Our WordPress Project

-Now in addition to our docker-compose.yml, considered in the section Development Environment (and located in the directory /opt/projects/wpd), we need to add the docker-compose file with additional settings for the production environment.
-Let’s add the file docker-compose.prod.yml:
+Now in addition to our compose.yaml, considered in the section Development Environment (and located in the directory /opt/projects/wpd), we need to add a Compose file with additional settings for the production environment.
+Let’s add the file compose.prod.yaml:

 services: